pgr-me/markdown-cv/index.md

 <!-- 2019.8-Now-->
 `2019-Now` __Data Scientist__ Washington, DC

-*Commute Optimization Project.* Designed and developed software that recommends - using a bipartite matching algorithm - optimal set of intra-company role swaps that minimize commute times.
+*Commute Optimization Project* Designed and developed software that recommends - using a bipartite matching algorithm - optimal set of intra-company role swaps that minimize commute times.
 Organized data processing into discrete tasks using a Python-based workflow automation tool: acquisition, cleaning, routing, post-routing processing, recommendation, and reporting.

 <!-- @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@ -->